~How to Sew a Pillow~

 I began sewing about 20 years ago, but I wanted to refresh and refine my skills.
 I knew that there were probably some “better ways to do things.”
 So, I signed up for a Sit N Sew class at my local Hancock’s Fabric store.

 The class is really cool because each person can choose their own project.
-Therefore, you can choose projects that require certain skills that you may want to learn or improve on.
+Therefore, you can choose projects that need certain skills that you may want to learn or improve on.

 I decided to make a pillow with trim.
 I made several throw pillows this summer, but I really felt like “my way” was the wrong way.
 Guess what?…I was right!